International Pre-Orientation Program (IPOP)

 New Student Athletes

 If you are a fall sport athlete you may be arriving to campus early to start training and practice.
 You will be contacted directly by your team's coach with further instructions on arrival dates, times, and move-in procedures.
-All incoming athletes will also receive an email in late June 2018 with a link to submit all required athletic forms.
-For more information, athletes can directly contact their coach, or Terri Stark, financial assistant at 641-269-3804.
+All incoming athletes will also receive an email with a link to submit all required athletic forms.
+For more information, athletes can directly contact their coach, or Terri Stark, administrative assistant, at 641-269-3804.